Are Personal Savings Classed as Assets in Divorce?

-Are any savings exempt from a financial settlement?
+Can savings be exempt from a financial settlement?

-There is only one exemption and this is if you are able to prove that the savings were built up before the marriage, classing it as a non-matrimonial asset.
+There is just one exemption and this is if you are able to prove that the savings were built up before the marriage, classing it as a non-matrimonial asset.

 Some examples are:

-- Your savings were brought into the marriage
+- Your savings were accumulated previously and brought into the marriage

-- You have built up the money in the savings since separating
+- You have built up the savings since separating

-However, although the above often means that your savings can be exempt from your financial agreement it doesn’t mean that they always are.
+Please note, although certain criteria often means that your savings can be exempt from a financial settlement, it doesn’t mean that they always are.

 If your settlement is taken to court, the judge has the ability to include it if they feel it’s necessary.